Italy to test EU rules again with Veneto banks bailout

-ROME/BRUSSELS Italy's plans to bail out two regional banks pose a dilemma for European regulators, who are still considering whether Monte dei Paschi qualifies for state aid, three months after giving a preliminary green light.
+ROME/BRUSSELS Italy's plans to bail out two regional banks pose a tough dilemma to European regulators, who are still considering whether Monte dei Paschi qualifies for state aid, three months after giving a preliminary green light.

-Italy is already seeking to use the scheme for its fourth biggest bank, Monte dei Paschi (BMPS.MI), where the state is expected to inject 6.6 billion euros (5.73 billion pounds) to fill an 8.8 billion euro (7.64 billion pounds) capital shortfall.
+Italy is already seeking to use the scheme for its fourth biggest bank Monte dei Paschi (BMPS.MI), where the state is expected to inject 6.6 billion euros to fill an 8.8 billion euro capital shortfall.

 The rest of the money needed by the Tuscan bank is due to come from holders of its junior debt, but retail investors in its subordinated bonds will be compensated by the government, on the grounds that they were mis-sold the securities.